+Hiring

-Hiring Торіс Answer Summary Notice of Payday/Pay Rate NO Employers are not required to give a notice of the date of pay or the pay rate at the time of hire.
-Reporting YES New hires and rehires must be reported to the Division of Support Enforcement & Recovery within 7 days.
+riiinig Topic Answer Summary Notice of Payday/Pay Rate 1 NO Employers are not required to give a notice of the date of pay or the pay rate at the time of hire.
+However, employers must give notice to employees if it decreases the rate of pay prior to the change.
+Reporting 2 YES New hires and rehires must be reported to the Division of Support Enforcement & Recovery within 7 days.